 Delivery Method: Fully in-person

 Prerequisites: This 4000 level course is open to students who have completed at minimum four credits of previous work at the 4000 level in painting and/or drawing, and for whom painting and/or drawing is a significant aspect of their Plan Proposal.
 Students should submit a one-paragraph, written application outlining their previous experiences in visual art at Bennington, as well as how this course relates to and supports their Plan of Study.
 Enrollment priority will be given to students who have shown through previous courses, their ability to succeed at an advanced level, and their ability to show sufficient initiative when working independently.
 Please note: Faculty in painting and drawing will work collaboratively in consultation with one another in an effort to appropriately distribute enrollment in 4000 level painting and drawing courses.
-Applications should be submitted by email to email@example.com with the subject heading “Workshop Application” before 11/11/2021.
+Applications should be submitted by email to email@example.com with the subject heading “WORKSHOP” on or before November 28, 2022.